Floureon Racer 250 RTF FPV racing quadcopter

-Last Monday, returning from a short holiday where I took with me only the DJI Phantom 3, I realized that racing quadcopters have much fun.
-Next time I will definitely squeeze this Floureon Racer 250 too in my luggage.
-My flights from this three days holiday ended with about 10GB of aerial videos.
-Most of them are boring useless scenes.
+Last Monday, returning from a short holiday where I took only the DJI Phantom 3 with me, I realized that racing quadcopters is much fun.
+Next time I will squeeze this Floureon Racer 250 too in my luggage.
+My flights from this three-day holiday ended with about 10GB of aerial videos.
+Most of them are boring, useless scenes.

 In order to allow a more realistic sensation most of the actual racing drones like this Floureon Racer 250 are equipped with real-time image transmission.
 This means that you can see what the drone sees.
-For this purpose you can use FPV screens (with different sizes 4″-10″) or FPV goggles.
-Till now I had only few flights using FPV glasses and I can say that it is very cool but in the same time pretty hard to control this way a drone.
+For this purpose, you can use FPV screens (with different sizes 4″-10″) or FPV goggles.
+Till now I had only a few flights using FPV glasses, and I can say that it is very cool but in the same time pretty hard to control this way a drone.

 Floureon Racer 250 quadcopter review

-Excepting the instructions of how to arm/disarm the motors, the Floureon Racer 250 user manual does not include too many information.
-Newbies will need to dig a bit in order to find out how to install correctly the propellers and also how to switch between flight modes.
+Except for the instructions on how to arm/disarm the motors, the Floureon Racer 250 user manual does not include too much information.
+Newbies will need to dig a bit in order to find out how to install the propellers correctly and also how to switch between flight modes.

-Holding the drone in my hand, firstly I noticed that it’s not made integrally from 3K carbon fiber.
+Holding the drone in my hand, I first noticed that it was not made integrally from 3K carbon fiber.
 The arms are made from nylon.
-Anyway, carbon fiber ones can break too like it happened on the nasty crash during my first drone flyaway.
+Anyway, carbon fiber ones can break too, like it happened in the nasty crash during my first drone flyaway.

-In the front part there are located two 3w LED lights, one on each side of the 1000 TVL camera.
-On the rear there is located a generous LEDs bar whose color is adjustable, according to the specs (frankly, I doubt it because it has only two pins + and -).
+In the front part are two 3w LED lights, one on each side of the 1000 TVL camera.
+On the rear, there is located a generous LED bar whose color is adjustable, according to the specs (frankly, I doubt it because it has only two pins, + and -).

 Although there is enough space to install the battery between the two plates, some badly placed capacitors will make it harder to load the 1500 mAh Li-Po.
-I sow some videos where the pilots opted to install the battery under the upper plate instead of the dedicated battery bay.
+I saw some videos where the pilots installed the battery under the upper plate instead of the dedicated battery bay.

-While, both design and build qualities are good I had the feeling of a “half DIY” product.
-It doesn’t have the same well engineered construction of my Walkera F210.
+While both design and build qualities are good I had the feeling of a “half DIY” product.
+It doesn’t have the same well-engineered construction as my Walkera F210.

 Floureon Racer 250 manufacturer’s specs and features